John Engler: Election results

 In 1990, Engler, then the state senate majority leader, challenged Governor James Blanchard in his bid for a third term.
 Political observers viewed his bid as a long shot, and he trailed Blanchard by double digits in the polls the weekend before the election.
 However, on election day, Engler pulled off the upset, defeating Blanchard by approximately 17,000 votes—a margin of less than one percentage point.
 In 1994, Engler ran for his second term.
 The Democrats nominated former Representative Howard Wolpe, who had close ties to the labor movement—a potent force in Democratic politics in Michigan.
 Engler bested Wolpe 61 to 39 percent, and the state Republican Party made significant gains.
 Spencer Abraham picked up the Senate seat of retiring Democrat Donald Riegle.
 Republicans gained a seat to break a tie in the state House of Representatives, taking a 56–54 majority, while also picking up a seat in the U.S. House of Representatives.
 Republican Candice Miller won an upset victory to win the post of Secretary of State.

 Michigan voters re-elected Engler to his third and final term in 1998.
 He won a landslide victory over lawyer Geoffrey Fieger.
 Engler took 1,883,005 votes—62 percent of the total—to Fieger's 38 percent and 1,143,574 votes.
-Engler's landslide helped the state Republican Party to gain six seats in the state House of Representatives, taking control of the chamber they had lost two years previously with a 58–52 margin, as well as picking up an additional seat in the State Senate, for a 23–15 majority.
+Engler's landslide helped the state Republican Party gain six seats in the state House of Representatives, taking control of the chamber they had lost two years previously with a 58–52 margin, as well as picking up an additional seat in the State Senate, for a 23–15 majority.
 Republicans also gained a seat on the technically non-partisan state Supreme Court, holding a 4–3 majority over the Democrats.